 We take orders for as little as an individual steak to a twenty pound starter pack to a whole steer.
 The special twenty-pound freezer pack is a great value per pound.
 This includes approximately eight pounds of ground beef, two roasts and four steaks, with the rest as miscellaneous cuts.
 To place an order go to our contact page and send us an email.
 Individual cuts are sold at the Farmer's Market in Syracuse or by appointment on the farm.

 Our price list for individual cuts is on our ordering page.

 Happy Cows = Healthy Beef

 All Will Sho cattle, eat grass and their mothers’ milk for the first four to six months of their lives.
-When our cattle are unable to graze because of the seasonal weather of our Central New York farm, we feed them a mixture of sweet corn silage, a forage based product (which is the whole sweet corn plant) and hay.
+When our cattle are unable to graze because of the seasonal weather of our Central New York farm, we feed them a mixture of grass silage, a forage based product and dry hay.
 Occasionally, we supplement with other natural feeds depending on their availability.

 Dry Aged to Perfection

 All of our naturally raised beef is dry aged and hangs in the cooler in a controlled environment before processing.
 When beef is dry aged properly, the meat is affected in several ways.
 This process evaporates some of the moisture from the muscle, creating a richer beef flavor.
 Dry aging also allows the beef’s natural enzymes to break down the fibrous tissues, relaxing the proteins in the muscle and naturally tenderizing the meat.